 Masters of Science in Nursing - Nursing Education (Online)

-The Master of Science in Nursing – Nursing Education is designed to prepare individuals for a nurse educator role including knowledge of curriculum design and development, teaching methodologies, educational needs assessment, and learner-centered theories and methods.
-Students gain an advanced understanding of the nursing discipline, nursing practice, and the added pedagogical skills.
-Contemporary educational approaches include developing pedagogies for teaching in traditional, hybrid, and online formats.
-The Master’s prepared nurse may teach patients and their families and/or student nurses, staff nurses, and variety of direct-care providers.
+Georgia Southern University’s MSN Nursing Education degree is designed to prepare individuals for a nurse educator role including knowledge of curriculum design and development, teaching methodologies, educational needs assessment and learner-centered theories and methods.
+Students will gain an advanced understanding of the nursing discipline, nursing practice and added pedagogical skills.
+Contemporary educational approaches include developing pedagogies for teaching in traditional, hybrid and online formats.
+The master’s prepared nurse may teach patients and their families and/or student nurses, staff nurses and a variety of direct-care providers.

 The School of Nursing anticipates that graduates of this program will seek the following professional state licenses or certifications: Certification as an APRN (Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner [depending on which program they completed]) and licensure as an APRN.

 For required disclosures on whether this program satisfies the license requirements of all states and territories for APRN license visit the National Council of State Boards of Nursing (www.ncsbn.org).